telerik/reporting-docs/report-items/graph/chart-types/scatter.md

 	Note that since the SubTotal value is large, we set the Graph to display it in thousands.

-You may find the report created following the above steps in our GitHub - [BubbleChart.trdp](https://github.com/telerik/reporting-samples/blob/master/graph-samples/BubbleChart.trdp).
+You may find the report created following the above steps in our GitHub samples repository - [BubbleChart.trdp](https://github.com/telerik/reporting-samples/blob/master/graph-samples/BubbleChart.trdp).

 ## Creating Bubble Scatter Charts Manually